bghira/SimpleTuner/documentation/DATALOADER.md

 ### `caption_strategy`

 - **textfile** requires your image.png be next to an image.txt that contains one or more captions, separated by newlines.
+These image+text pairs **must be in the same directory**.
 - **instance_prompt** requires a value for `instance_prompt` also be provided, and will use **only** this value for the caption of every image in the set.
 - **filename** will use a converted and cleaned-up version of the filename as its caption, eg. after swapping underscores for spaces.
 - **parquet** will pull captions from the parquet table that contains the rest of the image metadata. use the `parquet` field to configure this.
 See [Parquet caption strategy](#parquet-caption-strategy--json-lines-datasets).